LoganjdM/cu-fied/README.md

 ## Building from source

-First off, it is primarily designed for x86\_64 GNU/linux and aarch64 macOS.
+First off, it is primarily designed for the x86 and ARM platforms of linux and macOS.
 It most definitely will not work on Windows due to using `unistd.h` and some specific posix functions; However, WSL and Cygwin _might_ work.
 Supporting Windows is not on the roadmap, although PRs to improve cross-platform compatibility are welcome.

 With that out of the way, you only need these dependencies: